 Please pay attention to the local regulation

 Please note that subscribing to an international expatriates insurances does not free you from the local regulations.
-If you are eligible to contribute to the local healthcare system in certain countries and do not have local cover in place, you may be subject to paying a tax levy
+If you are eligible to contribute to the local healthcare system, make sure that you are compliant.
+Otherwise, you may be subject to paying a tax levy.